khelz424/Financial-Project/README.md

 VISUAL 1.2: Sum Of Gross Sales, and Sum Of Profit By Country

-I chose a clustered column chart as the visual which provides information about the comparison between the gross sales and profit per country.
+I chose a Clustered Column chart as the visual which provides information about the comparison between the gross sales and profit per country.

 Snapshot Of Visual: